Paul & Lynn Hanthorn

 “What we’re doing we really enjoy and it’s what God wants us to be doing.
 There’s so much joy in that, especially when it’s making a difference in peoples’ lives!”

-Along with the Hanthorns’ own children, they have welcomed several more into their home as their own.
+Along with the Hanthorns’ own now grown children, over the years they have welcomed several more into their home as their own.